sRezaNasri/Reza-nasri/README.md

 ###

-<p align="left">My name is Seyed Reza Nasri.<br>I'm from Iran.<br>I am a bachelor's student in professional computer software engineering.<br>Member of the article authors on Zoomg site.<br>Student ID: 40111140893014</p>
+<p align="left">My name is Seyed Reza Nasri.<br>I'm from Iran.<br>I am a bachelor's student in professional computer software engineering from Mashhad Azad University and Has an associate degree in software engineering from Mashhad Azad University.<br>Member of the article authors on Zoomg site.<br>Student ID: 40111140893014</p>

 ###